MaryMahmoodi/EEG_forward_inverse_problem/README.md

 2. In what way is EEG formed from neural source activities?
 We call it a forward problem and solve the Poisson's current-electric field (-voltage gradient) equation in the conductive head volume to formulate the projection coefficients from neural source currents to the scalp electrode locations.
    The projection coefficients are gathered in a matrix called lead-field.

-3. How can we localize the neural source activities responsible for a specific EEG map?
+3. How can we localize the neural source activities responsible at an instant of EEG map?
 We call it an inverse problem and solve the EEG forward problem and linear algebra rules for that.

 ❓The main questions is, why do we do the EEG inverse problem???